pmiam/team-10/README.md

 1. Many members of our team were unfamiliar with team software development/use of github.
 They were introduced to this concept through pull request/review and are now experts, see: [#6](https://github.com/swelborn/team-10/pull/6) and [#7](https://github.com/swelborn/team-10/pull/7).
 2. We discussed the importance of type annotations in shared code.
 One can see the impact of this in the extended functions that Miko and Shawn made ([#10](https://github.com/swelborn/team-10/pull/10), [#11](https://github.com/swelborn/team-10/pull/11), [#12](https://github.com/swelborn/team-10/pull/12)).

+## Acknowledgments

+Thank you to the organizers for putting on a great hackathon!
+We enjoyed our time together.
+It was great to make new connections and explore new ways to integrate technology.
+Further, thanks to Rama for helping us convert `ibw` data into a format readable by `DTMicroscope`.